FieryFork/FieryFork.github.io/halflifetwo.md

 <br>
 I will split up my review of this game by its chapters.
 ### Point Insertion
 This chapter has lots of walking.
+You're shot at by CPs in a later section, but it's impossible to fight back.
+This chapter doesn't have any compelling gameplay that makes it stand out.
 Overall, it does a good job of introducing City 17.
 ### A Red Letter Day
 This chapter is just a cutscene.
 It isn't very enjoyable once you know all of the story beats.
 ### Route Kanal
 Half Life 2's best chapter so far.
 This chapter is enjoyable to anyone who likes the Half Life 1 gameplay style.
+You get into many firefights with CPs, this time on an even playing field.
+There is a lot of red barrel craziness in this chapter.
+This chapter doesn't have very unique or varied combat, but it is fun combat.
 ### Water Hazard
 This chaprer only deserves to be improved.
 Ir plays well in the first part, but it's drawn out to an insufferable length.
 This chapter needs to be abridged.
+The boat getting stuck on rocks every 5 minutes would be fine if it lasted for 25 minutes.
 If that were to happen, this chapter would be better than Route Kanal.
 ### Black Mesa East
 Everything I said about A Red Letter Day applies here.
 You do get to play fetch with dog, so this one's a little better.
 Overall, the lore is very heavy in this section, and you'll be stuck playing with things for a long time if you're impatient.
 ### Ravenholm